 The UC Davis IBC composition complies with the requirements of Section IV-B-1 of the NIH Guidelines for Research Involving Recombinant DNA Molecules (NIH Guidelines).

-- Three not associated with the institution (community members)
+- At least two members who are not associated with the institution (community members)

 - The Campus Biological Safety Officer

 - At least one faculty expert in each of the research and biocontainment fields of study involving infectious agents or recombinant DNA conducted at UC Davis or UC Davis Health System (UCDHS).
 This specifically includes members with expertise in plant rDNA research, animal rDNA research, and human gene transfer.